top of page

 ABOUT

-Amal Muselmani is a graduate of the Bachelor of Health Sciences Program from the University of Western Ontario.
-She graduated with Honours Specialization in Health Sciences with distinction.
+Amal Muselmani is a graduate of The University of Western Ontario where she earned an Honours Bachelor of Health Sciences with a specialization in Health Sciences and graduated with disctinction.
 Her experience comes from various roles that have shaped her desire to support individuals with Brain and Spinal Cord Injury.

-Amal’s family live in Nigeria however she has a sister that resides in Canada.
+Amal's family live in Nigeria, however, she has a sister and brother that reside in Canada.
 In her spare time, she practices Pilates and enjoys trying new restaurants and cafes.

 amal.png